team8digital/trucker/README.md

 ### Install With Composer

-You can install the library via [Composer](http://getcomposer.org) by adding the following line to the **require** block of your *composer.json* file:
+You can install the library via [Composer](http://getcomposer.org):

 ````
-"alexmanno/trucker": "dev-master"
+composer require alexmanno/trucker
 ````

 > For Laravel 5 support, see the [`laravel-5` branch](https://github.com/alexmanno/trucker/tree/laravel-5#config-laravel)

-Next run `composer install`, now you need to publish the config files.
+Now you need to publish the config files.

 Trucker's config files are where you'd define constant things about the API your interacting with, like the end-point, what drivers you want to use etc.